xodio/xod/docs/tutorial/nodes-and-links/README.md

 ![Blink with disjoint clusters](./blink-disjoint.patch.png)

-Now we have three `digital-output` nodes.
+Now we have three `digital-write` nodes.
 It can be hard to understand which node corresponds to each LED, so it would be better to give them clear labels.
 To set a custom label for a node, select it and provide the label via
 Inspector: